Home / Career Guides / Orthodontist

 How much do orthodontists make?

 Orthodontist salaries will vary based on experience, industry, education, location, and the organization’s size.
-Compensation can also be affected by specialized skills and certifications, as well as the type of practice in which they are employed, such as private practice versus a corporate dental chain.
+Specialized skills and certifications, as well as the type of practice in which they are employed, such as private practice versus a corporate dental chain, can also affect their compensation.

 Highest paying states